-ESTIMATE A genuine and realistic price calculated that represents an estimate for defined works, goods or services, as required by EU rules or standing orders for the purposes of determining the procurement process and ensuring adequate budget provision.
+ESTIMATE A genuine and realistic price calculated that represents an estimate for defined works, goods or services. as required by EU rules or standing orders for the purposes of determining the procurement process and ensuring adequate budget provision.

 EXPRESSION OF INTEREST (EOI) An expression of interest [EOI] is a formal notice to potential suppliers that a prospective buyer is planning to acquire goods or services and inviting interested suppliers to register their interest.
-It can be used as a tool to assess the level of competition in the supply market, and is usually part of a multistage procurement process.
+It can be used as a tool to assess the level of competition in the supply market. and is usually part of a multistage procurement process.
 The first stage involves alerting potential suppliers to the forthcoming acquisition, and shortlisting respondents if there is an adequate response.
 The next stage involves the invitation of competitive offers from the short-listed respondents.
 Expressions of interest may be used for novel acquisitions or when the buyer wishes to stimulate competition where a supply market may not currently exist.

-EVALUATION Evaluation is the systematic consideration of the value, guality, importance or worth of something or someone.
+EU RULES The Public Services or Supplies or Works Contracts Regulations relevant to the implementation of the EU (European Union) directive on award of public services and Utility contracts.
+EVALUATION Evaluation is the systematic consideration of the value, quality, importance or worth of something or someone.
 Procurement processes often require judgements to be made, for example deciding whether to approve a potential supplier, deciding which offer represents best value, or deciding whether to single source or adopt a different strategy.
 Most procurement decisions are non-programmed which means that they involve unique or novel problems, rather than routine and repeatable situations that are called programmed decisions.
-This means that the decisionmaking processes to evaluate alternative options need to be systematic and repeatable, and because of the obligation to demonstrate probity, decision-making also needs to be transparent and recorded.
+This means that the decision-making processes to evaluate alternative options need to be systematic and repeatable, and because of the obligation to demonstrate probity, decision-making also needs to be transparent and recorded.
 In practice, most procurement processes develop an evaluation plan prior to reaching decisions, and the evaluation process often involves multiple stakeholders, depending upon the value and complexity of the acquisition.